Lancashire, Derbyshire and East Coast Railway: Sheffield District Railway

 The LD&ECR had always wanted to reach Sheffield, but running powers over the MS&LR from Beighton were consistently refused.
 As well as the GER (which sought the access too), independent business interests urged some means of making a connection.
 A first attempt at a semi-independent line to Sheffield in April 1894 failed, as the LD&ECR was financially embarrassed.
-A second application to Parliament in 1896 resulted in an Act, of 4 August 1896, for the Sheffield District Railway.
+A second application to Parliament in 1896 resulted the Sheffield District Railway Act 1897 (60 & 61 Vict. c. cxxxii), for the Sheffield District Railway.
 This would be a new line running from the LD&ECR at Spink Hill, on the Beighton branch, to a new terminus, Attercliffe, in Sheffield.
 The company had an authorised capital of £400,000, and it was backed by the Great Eastern and the LD&ECR, both of which would have running powers; the LD&ECR would work the line for 50% of the gross receipts.

 Observing this, the Midland Railway offered access over its own line into Sheffield.
 The LD&ECR was to make a junction with the Midland Railway at Killamarsh.
-It could have running powers to Treeton over the MR, and it could build its own line from there to Brightside, joining the Midland Railway Rotherham line, and have running powers from there to a point close to the intended Attercliffe terminal.
+It could have running powers to Treeton over the Midland Railways' running lines, and it could build its own line from there to Brightside, joining the Midland Railway Rotherham line, and have running powers from there to a point close to the intended Attercliffe terminal.
 In addition the Midland offered running powers to its main passenger station in Sheffield.
 This was an attractive offer, saving six miles of new construction, at the cost of a more roundabout route.
-Construction was quickly started, and the variation on the authorised route was passed by Act of 12 August 1898.
+Construction was quickly started, and the variation on the authorised route was passed by Lancashire, Derbyshire and East Coast Railway Act 1898 (61 & 62 Vict. c. ccxlviii) of 12 August 1898.